 During those hot summer months, it can seem virtually impossible to cool down a house without pumping the air con 24/7.
 This is especially true if you live in an apartment or an old home, where hot air becomes easily trapped every time you use a hot stove or turn on the dryer.
 If you’d like to keep your energy bills down and opt for a more environmentally friendly option, there are a few things you can do to keep your house cooler to a budget.
-In today’s article, we take a look at ‘How to keep house cool without AC.’
+In today’s article, we take a look at how to keep house cool without AC (or at least without a lot of it).

 6 Ways You Can Keep Your House Cooler On A Budget